 The reverse is created by David Rowlands, featuring a design based on HMS Royal Oak, one of five revenge-class battleships built for the Royal Navy during the First World War, and first deployed in 1916.
 All the coins struck for circulation feature the 5th portrait of the Queen on the obverse, crafted by Jody Clark.

 Interestingly, The Royal Mint released 100 coins early in 2015 at the HMS Belfast visitors' centre.
 These featured the 4th portrait, by Ian Rank-Broadley, and were given in change to visitors in the gift shop.

 This publicity stunt created a lot of buzz from the media declaring it the "rarest coin" and the 4th portrait coins soon ended up online, changing hands for more than £100.
 However, all uncirculated sets and packs containing this coin featured the 4th portrait, so it is by no means hard to obtain one – this has led to many being sold online as one of the 100 from HMS Belfast, with no way to authenticate it, so beware!

 The standard production coin is on the right and the "error" Pennant mast flag is on the left"

 Text extract and image sourced from Check Your UK Change article on HobbyLark.

 Here at Coin Hunter we have seen at least 50 of this coin design, the "flag" error was present on just one coin, with 2 others having a small deposit of metal in the same area.

 Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2015 First World War Centenary Royal Navy £2 coin can be yours for face value.
+Any coins you find and lock, including the 2015 First World War Centenary Royal Navy £2 coin can be yours.